 Since we have the crude calculations of our horizon we need some identification data of it (Pic.
 5).
 It’s up to us, what we would like to have there.
 It won’t impact the horizon data.

-Another step is very important I think, because it defines the description of our horizon.
-If you have a vista in the mountainous area, then you can get around much easier having at least a few prominent mountains marked.
+Another step is very important I think because it defines the description of our horizon.
+If you have a vista in the mountainous area, then you can get around much easier by having at least a few prominent mountains marked.
 The standard list of labels comes with a few records usually.
 However, there is quite an easy way to expand it.
 You must only follow the rules included in the yellow question mark.
 The most important of them are:

 – decimal places